-One of my all-time favorite places to go is Casa Bonita here in Denver.
+One of my all-time favorite places in Colorado is Casa Bonita Denver.
 I grew up in Fort Collins, and have the best memories of my parents telling us- “get in the car, we are going to Casa Bonita!”
 I was, admittedly, a visitor of Casa Bonita in it’s heyday- I remember waiting in huge lines just to get in the door, which is definitely not the case anymore.
-I still love it though- visiting Casa Bonita makes me so nostalgic for my childhood.
-There is nothing in the wrld like Casa Bonita, and it still is a tourist attracton in the summer.
-It’s been well taken care of and makes me so happy to visit.
-So last Saturday I had a tough morning, and I said to my husband “Can we please take the kids to Casa Bonita?”
-We had a wonderful time, and I decided to share my top tips for visiting Casa Bonita with the whole family!

 Everyone always wonders about the food at Casa Bonita- especially after South Park’s infamous episode.
 Casa Bonita had billed itself as an “authentic Mexican food experience” back in the day, but the food is not authentic at all.
-I have memories of waiting in line for sooo long to get to the food- there were women preparing tortillas in a window and it all seemed so amazing.
-A few details:
+I have memories of waiting in line for sooo long to get to the food.

 - Everyone over the age of 2 must purchase a meal.
 There are kid’s meal options at about $5.50 and several adult options ranging from $14-$30.
 The fajitas are expensive but looked super good when I saw people eating them on this trip.
 I highly recommend that you do not purchase any sort of gringo platter or American-style food.
 If the so-called Mexican food restaurant can mess up the Mexican food, just think what they will do to the American food.
 (It’s so bad, so so bad.)
 Check out their menu here.

 - You are not going to Casa Bonita for a culinary experience.
 Embrace this.
 I almost always get the Deluxe Platter with beef (there’s a chicken option too)- I love the beef tacos and the platter is all you can eat.
 So I just ask the waiter for a few extra tacos and go to town.
-I also learned on this visit that along with the complimentary chips and salsa, queso and guacamole are free upon request too.
-Big Sister had fun dipping her french fries in the queso this time.
+Local’s tip: Along with the complimentary chips and salsa, queso and guacamole are free upon request too.

 - You are not going to Casa Bonita for nutritional value.
 Embrace this also.
 There’s a taco salad option on the menu, but it’s a huge fried flour tortilla shell filled with iceburg lettuce, meat and cheese.
 A few years ago they introduced a chile relleno platter, and it is pretty good.
 It’s the cheese and green chili-filled dough pockets deep fried and covered in pork green chili.